-Founding partner of the firm Headrick Rizik Alvarez & Fernández of the Dominican Republic.
-The firm was founded in the year 1985 and has been recognized as Firm of the Year by the IFLR and Chambers & Partners in numerous occasions.
+Founding partner of Headrick Rizik Alvarez & Fernández, Dominican Republic.
+The Firm was founded in 1985 and has been recognized as Law Firm of the Year by IFLR and by Chambers & Partners Latin America.

-She is Ambassador for the Dominican Republic before the International Chamber of Commerce (ICC) for the Intellectual Property Commission.
-She is an Arbitrator and president of the Mediation, Conciliation and Arbitration Committee of the Inter-American Association of Intellectual Property (ASIPI).
-She is a Judge of the Disciplinary Court of ASIPI, Arbitrator of the Center for Alternative Dispute Resolution (CRC) and member of the Board of Directors of the Chamber of Commerce and Production of Santo Domingo (CCPSD).
-She is Editor for the Dominican Republic of the “International Opposition Guide” of the International Trademark Association (INTA) and a member of the editorial committee of Gaceta Judicial, the only legal journal in the country.
-She is past president of the Board of Regents of the Instituto Tecnológico de Santo Domingo (INTEC), a higher education entity of the Dominican Republic and past president of the Latin American Council of the International Section of the New York State Bar Association (NYSBA).
-She is also past president of the Legal Committee of the American Chamber of Commerce of the Dominican Republic (AMCHAMDR) and of its Board of Directors.
-Mary Fernandez is past president of the Dominican Association of Intellectual Property, Inc. (ADOPI) and the Fundación Institucionalidad y Justicia, Inc. (FINJUS).
+Mary is National Ambassador of the International Chamber of Commerce (ICC) Commission on Intellectual Property representing the Dominican Republic.
+She is arbiter and past president of the Mediation, Conciliation and Arbitration Committee of the Asociación Interamericana de Propiedad Intelectual (ASIPI).
+Judge of the Disciplinary Panel of the ASIPI.
+Member of the Board of Directors of the Chamber of Commerce and Production of Santo Domingo, Inc. (CCPSD).
+Past president of the Board of Directors of the American Chamber of Commerce (AMCHAMDR), past Chair of its Legal Committee, and coordinator of the Transparency Commission of the Health Committee of AMCHAMDR.
+Editor for the Dominican Republic of the “International Opposition Guide” of the International Trademark Association (INTA) and, member of the editorial committee of Gaceta Judicial, the only legal periodical in the country.
+Past President of the Board of Instituto Tecnológico de Santo Domingo (INTEC).
+Mary is past president of the Asociación Dominicana de Propiedad Intelectual, Inc. (ADOPI), of Fundación Institucionalidad y Justicia, Inc. (FINJUS) and past Chair of the Latin American Council of the International Section of the New York State Bar Association (NYSBA).

-She is Dominican and graduated summa cum laude as a lawyer from the Pedro Henriquez Ureña University (UNPHU) in 1979.
-She completed a postgraduate degree in Political Science and International Relations at George State University, 1979-1980.
-She has a master’s degree in Intellectual Property (LLM) from the University of Chicago (UIC), Chicago, USA.
+Mary is Dominican, studied law at the Universidad Pedro Henríquez Ureña (UNPHU), where she graduated summa cum laude in 1979.
+Immediately after, 1979-80, she attended postgraduate courses in Political Science and International Relations at Georgia State University.
+She has an LLM in Intellectual Property from the University of Illinois, in Chicago, USA.
 She graduated in 2016, with honors.
 She speaks Spanish and English.